cs388-group9/HoopStats/README.md

 - [X] **Games Screen**
   - As a user, I want to view and select games from my account so that I can start playing.
   - As a user, I want to be able to create a new game or add an existing one from the games screen.
-  - As a user, I want to be able to check the weather forecast by clicking a button on the games screen.

 - [X] **Create Game Screen**
   - As a user, I want to input basic information to create a new game so that I can start playing.